askui/askui/docs/docs/general/06-Tutorials/android-search-in-browser.md

 3. Click on the desired search result

 ### 1) Open Chrome
-To open Chrome, we first have to figure out how we can let **askui** know where to click on.
+To open Chrome, we first have to figure out how we can let **AskUI** know where to click on.

 As we can see in the annotated image above, the Chrome icon is recognized as an `icon: undo`.
-Indeed, we could also tell **askui** to select the `icon: undo`, but we will try to do it in a more precise way.
+Indeed, we could also tell **AskUI** to select the `icon: undo`, but we will try to do it in a more precise way.

 What we're gonna do is: